 Data from the Colorado Hospital Association shows an increase in ER visits for cannabis overconsumption among out-of-state travelers from 78 per 10,000 visits in 2012 to 163 per 10,000 visits in 2014.
 During the same timeframe, Colorado residents who got so faded that they hated it visited the ER only 70 times per 10,000 visits in 2012, rising to 101 visits per 10,000 by 2014.

 Authors of the study concluded that the flattening rate of ER visitation amongst Colorado citizens was due to a learning curve during the period when only residents could access marijuana through the state’s medical program.
-By the time legal cannabis was available for all adults, most locals already knew how much pot they could handle.
+By the time legal cannabis was available for all adults, most locals already knew how much pot they could handle, and could answer the question of “how long do edibles take to kick in?”.
 While the state officially defines a cannabis dose as 10 milligrams, it’s unclear from the study how much THC tourists are consuming before ending up at the hospital.

 Edibles manufacturers like Mountain Medicine have radically redesigned their packaging to ensure safe ingestion of THC in 10 milligram doses.